-Renal failure, vitamin D deficiency, magnesium deficiency, massive blood transfusion, malignant osteoblastic tumors, hypoparathyroidism, or phosphate, oxalate, fluoride, strontium, or radium poisoning.
+Renal failure, vitamin D deficiency, magnesium deficiency, massive blood transfusion, malignant osteoblastic tumors, hypoparathyroidism, phosphate, oxalate, fluoride, strontium, or radium poisoning.

-Hypocalcemia can be accompanied by the following symptoms: increased neuromuscular excitability up to tetany, paresthesia, carpopedal spasms, smooth muscle spasms.
+Hypocalcemia can be accompanied by the following symptoms: increased neuromuscular excitability up to tetany, paresthesia, carpopedal spasms, and smooth muscle spasms.

 Medical uses of calcium gluconate